lkorczewski/PolishRegisterNumbers/README.md

 PolishRegisterNumbers
 ====================

-A PHP support for PESEL number.
-Support for REGON and NIP numbers is planned for future releases.
+A PHP support for PESEL and NIP numbers.
+Support for REGON and is planned for future releases.